KingsleyIbe/KingsleyIbe/README.md

 ## Hi there 👋, I'm Kingsley

- A Full-stack web developer with a focus on JavaScript Frontend technologies such as Reactjs.
+ A Software Developer with a focus on JavaScript Frontend technologies such as Reactjs.
 I am an inventive individual, with a keen interest in working in the Technology firm and a huge hunger for learning.
 I am seeking a Front End developer position with a growing organization where I can contribute to its growth while ultilzing the work challenge for my personal development.